Diusrex/DataStructures/Heap/pairing_heap/README.md

 - Large test
     * Mean to test the speed and correctness of the heap by inserting a large number of elements (up to 1000000 elements)
     * Each includes inserting, changing weights, and removing the min element.

-### Dijkstras

-graph4000.in:
-- Update Key: ~36ms
-- Reinsert key: ~150ms

-(Timing ignores time to load the data, and is ran with less out so not additional output is generated).

-The other graphs are essentially instant (<1ms), so not recording any results here.